 You can always speak with your adoption specialist to learn more about your post-placement contact options.

-What Open Adoption in Texas is — and What it Isn’t
+What Open Adoption in Texas Looks Like

-Open adoptions DO allow you to have a meaningful relationship with your child and their family for a lifetime
+Open adoptions allow you to have a meaningful relationship with your child and their family for a lifetime

 Open adoptions have helped birth parents heal post-placement by removing any lingering fears they might have about their child’s happiness after the adoption.
 Through open adoptions, birth and adoptive families remain connected and a valued part of each other’s lives.
 Many birth and adoptive parents even come to think of each other sort of like extended family!